Yod Pointing to the Sun: Solar Apex Meaning

 What the Sun apex is trying to force

-Identity here has to be held as a working hypothesis rather than a fixed fact.
-The base planets keep generating new information about who the native is becoming, and the Sun has to stay permeable enough to let that information change the answer.
-Rigid identity commitments fail because the pattern will keep challenging them; fluid identity commitments work because the fluidity is what the apex is training in the first place.
+Identity here is often best held as a working hypothesis rather than a fixed fact.
+The base planets may generate new information about who the person is becoming, and the Sun may need enough flexibility to let that information change the answer.
+Rigid identity commitments can become costly when the pattern asks for revision.

 The effect is cumulative.
 One revision is absorbable.
 Ten revisions across a lifetime are what build the unusually integrated adult sense of self this configuration produces in natives who cooperate with the process.
 The native is not choosing a self once.
 They are choosing repeatedly, and the cumulative choices become the self.